-BMW (Bayerische Motoren Werke or Bavarian Motor Works) is one of the three largest luxury car manufacturers which include its compatriots Mercedes-Benz and Audi.
-Like its competitors, BMW logo is among the most-recognized car emblems in the world and has several theories about its meaning.
+BMW, short for Bayerische Motoren Werke (Bavarian Motor Works), stands as one of the top three luxury car manufacturers, alongside its compatriots Mercedes-Benz and Audi.
+Much like its rivals, the BMW logo meaning is among the most-recognized car emblems in the world and has several theories about its history.

 BMW AG Information